broozer/psa/README.md

 This database only contains the history of 'raw' queries and a placeholder and extension for the directory containing databases.

+In addition it contains a small set of tables for temporary data management.

 More information
 ----------------